-But if you are still experiencing symptoms or you have any of the list of medical conditions listed above, then a trial of B12 shots is certainly worth while.
+But if you are still experiencing symptoms or you have any of the medical conditions listed above, then a trial of B12 shots is certainly worthwhile.

 If you would prefer to start out with sublingual forms and oral B12 then I recommend this supplement.

 Are there any disadvantages to using B12 shots?
 What are the risks?

 B12 shots are generally safe as long as proper precautions are taken to the injections.